Problem Description

 Space and Time Complexity

-Time Complexity: O(n), where n is the length of the string n.
-Space Complexity: O(1), as we only use a constant amount of space for variables.
+Time Complexity: O(n), where n is the length of the input string, because we iterate through each digit once.
+Space Complexity: O(1), using a constant amount of extra space.

 Solution